summer-ospp/help-en/docs/community.md

 "Summer 2021" activities give priority to supporting development projects, while taking into account all kinds of projects conducive to community development, such as knowledge-based open-source projects such as the Sinicization of technical documents, and the total proportion of non development projects supported will not exceed 20%.
 Non development open source projects need to adopt [ODI organization certified recommended open knowledge protocol](#odi-organization-approved-and-recommended-open-knowledge-license).

+## Whether the project whose license is not approved by OSI will have change to be accepted

+The licenses in OSI list and ODI list is suggested.

+We understand the OSI list is dynamic, and some licenses is under review. we are open for more type of open source projects.
+But if the community whose license is not in OSI list or ODI list, organizing committee need to spend more time on investagting and evaluating the commnity.

 ## Can the community propose development projects for upstream open source software repository

 It can be proposed, but the following conditions should be met: